gdurisi/gdurisi.github.io/_posts/2018-11-20-vacancies.md

 **Application deadline**: December 20, 2018.

-The Phd student position is in the area of **mission-critical machine-type communications**.
+The Phd student position is in the area of **mission-critical machine-type wireless communications**.

 More informations about this position are available [here](http://www.chalmers.se/en/about-chalmers/Working-at-Chalmers/Vacancies/Pages/default.aspx?rmpage=job&rmjob=p6932).

 **Application deadline**: January 13, 2019.

+Do not hesitate to [get in touch](mailto:durisi@chalmers.se) if you need additional information.